haighis/java-jersey-akka-backend-actor/README.md

 - sample written entirely in Java.
 - asynchronous REST API written in Java using Jersey 2
-- Akka 2.3 with backend actor using actor selection
+- Akka 2.3 with MySQL backend actor using actor selection from frontend actor

 Key concepts
 ------------